- Around 9 billion land animals are killed each year in the U.S. alone to produce meat, dairy, and eggs. That’s about one million every hour. (2014)

 Fish slaughter plants in the U.S. make no effort to stun fish, who are fully conscious and suffocating when they start down the slaughter line.
 Large fish, such as salmon, are sometimes bashed on the head with a wooden bat, and many are seriously injured but still conscious when they are cut open.

-In addition to the almost ten billion land animals killed in the U.S. each year directly for human consumption, hundreds of thousands of wild animals (prairie dogs, coyotes, wolves, mountain lions, bears, bison, and others) are exterminated to keep them from interfering with agricultural operations.
+In addition to the land animals directly killed for human consumption, hundreds of thousands of wild animals (prairie dogs, coyotes, wolves, mountain lions, bears, bison, and others) are exterminated to keep them from interfering with agricultural operations.
 Similarly, tens of millions of starlings and blackbirds are poisoned each year to keep them from eating animal feed.

 An even greater threat to wildlife is posed by the destruction of their habitats.
 Animal agriculture turns hundreds of acres of forest, wetlands, and other habitats into grazing and animal feed crop land.